Matadi: Port

 The maximum draft of the port is 8.2m.
 The Navy of the Democratic Republic of the Congo maintains one operational command at the port.

 Currently, larger ships are required to transfer cargo to smaller vessels in the Republic of Congo's Pointe-Noire port.
 For this reason, the development of a deep-sea port at Port Banana was begun in 2022.

+Communes

+The city of Matadi is administratively divided into three communes: Matadi, Mvuzi and Nzanza.

 Media

 La Cité africaine de Matadi is a newspaper published in French in Matadi.

-In Belgium, a small garden city in the Heverlee suburb of Leuven was named after Matadi in the 1920s.
+In Belgium, a small garden city in the Heverlee suburb of Leuven, was named after Matadi in the 1920s.